dillonhafer/theatre/README.md

 out-of-the-box by simply serving this folder after setup.
 Nginx is a good canidate for serving this folder.

+This is great for serving videos from a RaspberryPi.

 ## Basic Setup/Usage

 Create a `js/movies.js` file: